 Advantages Of Wet & Dry Brining

-Both methods work well, and they both have their advantages for obvious reason – juicy turkey!
+Both methods work well, and they both have their advantages for obvious reasons – juicy turkey!

-Unfortunately, I find that wet brining requires a little more cleanup afterwards.
-From water spilling on the counter and floor to having to find place in the fridge to house the stockpot.
+Unfortunately, I find that wet brining requires a little more cleanup afterward.
+From water spilling on the counter and floor to having to find a place in the fridge to house the stockpot.

 The meat will suck all the flavors from the brine and will leave you with a very moist and delicious turkey.
 If you are concerned about your turkey releasing too much water, have no fear.
 The liquid that’s released from the meat is completely fine.
 This will help in preparing the gravy or rice.

-Alternatively, to wet brining, when used the dry brining method, the juice that’s released from the turkey is from the seasoned bird itself, since no water is added.
+Alternatively, in wet brining, when used the dry brining method, the juice that’s released from the turkey is from the seasoned bird itself, since no water is added.

 How To Thaw A Turkey?

-Thawing a turkey take time and patience.
+Thawing a turkey takes time and patience.
 A frozen turkey is a daunting block of ice that takes days to thaw.